 1. MTV Cribs: Fridge Edition

 MTV Cribs is a show where a camera crew follows a celebrity around their house.
 The celebrity shows off some of the house features and cool stuff they collect.
-“This is my third hot tub that I only use for parties”, you might hear these fancy people say.
+“This is my third hot tub that I only use for parties,” you might hear these fancy people say.

 MTV Cribs: Fridge Edition is just like the show but with fewer trophy display cases.
 For this virtual happy hour activity, challenge three of your attendees to do a virtual tour of their kitchen.
-Start with the counters, then go to the cupboards, and finally the big reveal: inside the fridge.
+Start with the counters, then go to the cupboards, and finally, the big reveal: inside the fridge.

-Other people on the call should be an active audience; cheering, asking questions and shaming the hosts for their wilted lettuce.
+Other people on the call should be an active audience, cheering, asking questions, and shaming the hosts for their wilted lettuce.
 Record the sessions and archive them as a unique moment in organizational history.

 2. Something in Common

 Something in Common is an icebreaker game you can play during virtual happy hours.
 To start off, divide your people into breakout rooms with four or five people each.
 The group members have three minutes to find the three most unique things they have in common.
-The emphasis is on unique, because “we all have ears” is boring, but “we all cooked corn on the cob in the last week” is novel and interesting.
+The emphasis is on uniqueness because “we all have ears” is boring, but “we all cooked corn on the cob in the last week” is novel and interesting.

-Check our more fun virtual icebreakers.
+Check out our more fun virtual icebreakers.

 3. Virtual Happy Hour Bingo